lastcoolnameleft/reusable-architecture-diagrams/README.md

 - Effectiveness vs. Efficiency
   - When we reply via email, we reach 1-10 people
-  - If we blog, we can increase reach
+  - If we expand reach (e.g. blog), we can increase impact
 - Focus on ROI of the limited keystrokes

 <!--
-525,600 minutes in a year
+We've heard there are 525,600 minutes in a year.
-effectiveness - aka: impact
+Convert that time to keystrokes, what are you doing with them? effectiveness - aka: impact
 Makes for good connect-glitter to showcase your impact.
 -->